flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 I don't understand this argument.
 I don't understand what prompted it.
-It's bizarre and self-contradictory: on the one hand, cellos are made for players and we shouldn't try to change them to accommodate novices, but on the other hand Rich acknowledges child learners _play child-sized cellos_.
-I'm quite sure that Yo-Yo Ma doesn't play a child-sized cello, yet here are these children somehow learning to play without using Yo-Yo Ma-sized cellos.
+It's bizarre and self-contradictory: on the one hand, cellos are made for players and we shouldn't try to change them to accommodate novices, but on the other hand Rich acknowledges _child learners play child-sized cellos_.
+I'm quite sure that Yo-Yo Ma, _a player_ doesn't perform with a child-sized cello, and at the same time here are these _non-player_ children somehow learning to play without using Yo-Yo Ma-sized cellos.

 Maybe pilots should forego flight simulators and only learn to fly with actual planes.
 The rant defies logic, but it's there any way,